UKPLab/bea2016-spelling-difficulty/README.md

 * `/types` -- annotation types
 * `/util` -- phonetisaurus pronunciation handling

-* `src/main/resources` contains the data and the results
+`src/main/resources` contains the data and the results
-* `/CrossCorpusComparison` -- the results for cross-corpus comparison, table 5 in the data
+* `/CrossCorpusComparison` -- the results for cross-corpus comparison, table 5 in the paper
 * `/EFC` -- training data, test data and results for the EFC corpus
 * `/FCE` -- training data, test data and results for the FCE corpus
 * `/MerlinDe` -- training data, test data and results for the German part of the Merlin corpus